Troy-Kieran/comparative-airborne-virus-shedding-with-diverse-influenza-strains-in-ferrets/README.md

 R code used to perform statistical analyses and create figures as part of this research study and manuscript on the comparative evaluation of airborne influenza virus shedding in ferrets.

 ## Code Usage
 AR_analysis.R script is self contained.
 Requires the relevent R packages installed, found in the script and in the section below.
 Input CSV data file if provided in the R_inputs directory along with a PNG file for import and use with figpatch.
 Whole script should only take a few minutes to run.
 However, output commands such as figure outputs using ragg has been commented out to make the output of figure files optional.
+Folder 'other_data' contains source data used to make manuscript Figure 1, created in GraphPad Prisim v10.5.0.

 ## Manuscript
 Pulit-Penaloza JA, Kieran TJ, Brock N, Belser JA, Sun X, Zeng H, Pappas C, De La Cruz JA, Hatta Y, Di H, Davis CT, Tumpey TM, Maines TR.
 (Under Review).
 Comparative evaluation of airborne virus shedding in ferrets infected with diverse influenza virus strains.